-Better Feasting Through Wine: tips for holiday pairings
+Better Feasting Through Wine: tips for holiday pairing

 It’s always a challenge to find the perfect wine that goes with everything on a Thanksgiving table—but that never stops wine lovers from trying.
 Luckily, Willamette Valley wines have the perfect characteristics for food pairing: they’re high in acid, relatively low in tannin and moderate in alcohol, meaning they’ll complement your food without overpowering it.
 Here are some guiding principles for making the most of the wine on your Thanksgiving table.